June 20, 2015, 9 a.m. – 12 noon

-Returning for a second year, Hal Wiggins, nationally known author and naturalist, will present a discussion and field experience in identifying edible plants found at Stratford Hall.
-For ages 8 and up (children must be accompanied by an adult).
-Cost is $10 adults, $5 children.
-Groups of 3 or more $3 each.
+Returning for a third year, Hal Wiggins, nationally known author and naturalist, will present a discussion and field experience in identifying edible plants found at Stratford Hall.
+For ages 8 to 12 (children must be accompanied by an adult).
+Cost is $15 adults, $10 children.
 FREE to FOS members.
-Contact Jon Bachman via email or phone 804-493-1972 for more information and/or pre-registration (suggested).
+Contact Jon Bachman via email or phone 804-493-1972 for more information and to register (registration required–please register by 5 p.m., June 16, 2015).
 The program is limited to a maximum of 40 participants, so register early.

 The recent rise in popularity of urban farming, farmers’ markets, and foraging from nature means more people are looking for information.
 In The Quick Guide to Wild Edible Plants, botanists Lytton Musselman and Hal Wiggins coach naturalists on how to safely identify and prepare delicious dishes from readily available plants–and clearly indicate which ones to avoid.

 In addition to a guided walk along a nature trail near the Potomac River to identify local, edible plants, Wiggins will share simple recipes and information on how to prepare a fascinating assortment of plants largely overlooked by the wild food literature.
 Just imagine eating delectable Rappahannock Acorn Cakes and Locust Blossom Fritters!